jterrats/profiler/messages/profiler.retrieve.md

 When enabled, suppresses spinners, progress bars, and status messages.
 Useful for scripting and CI/CD environments where minimal output is desired.

+# flags.no-cache.summary

+Bypass metadata cache and fetch fresh data from the org.

+# flags.no-cache.description

+When enabled, skips the metadata cache and always fetches fresh data from the Salesforce org.
+Useful when you suspect cached data is stale or when debugging cache-related issues.

+By default, the cache is enabled to improve performance (saves ~5s on repeated operations).
+The cache automatically expires after 1 hour and gracefully degrades if there are any issues.

+# flags.clear-cache.summary

+Clear all cached metadata before retrieving.

+# flags.clear-cache.description

+When enabled, clears all cached metadata entries before executing the retrieve operation.
+Useful for resetting the cache or when switching between different orgs frequently.

 # examples

 - Retrieve all profiles with metadata (without FLS):